Jako/TwitX-evo/README.md

 decodeUrls | decode shortened t.co urls | 1;
 cache | seconds the twitter feed ist cached (0 = disable cache) | 7200
-screen_name | screen name of the user the twitter feed is loaded from | - include_rts | include retweets | 1
+screen_name | screen name of the user the twitter feed is loaded from | - targetBlank | if not set to 0 all a tags have target="_blank" | 1
+relNofollow | if not set to 0 all a tags have rel="nofollow" | 0
+include_rts | include retweets | 1
 outputSeparator | separator between two twitTpl elements | `newline` toPlaceholder | a placeholder name the snippet output is assigned to. surpesses normal snippet output | -